emmt/EasyFITS.jl/docs/src/devel.md

 | `TBIT`        |                      | `x`          | `_bit`      |
 |               |                      | `u`          | `_null`     |

-Complex types `float complex` and `double complex` are stored are pairs of single/double precision floating-point values (this is not guaranteed by C99 standard so strict equivalence does not hold here).
+Complex types `float complex` and `double complex` are stored as pairs of single/double precision floating-point values (this is not guaranteed by C99 standard so strict equivalence does not hold here).